typescript-cheatsheets/react/README.md

 ##### Option 1: Using react-error-boundary

-[React-error-boundary](https://github.com/bvaughn/react-error-boundary) - is a lightweight package ready to use for this scenario with TS support built-in.
+[React-error-boundary](https://github.com/bvaughn/react-error-boundary) - is a lightweight package ready to use for this scenario with TS support built in.
 This approach also lets you avoid class components that are not that popular anymore.

 ##### Options 2: Writing your custom error boundary component